-Return on Equity (ROE) is a measure of a company’s annual return (net income) divided by the value of its total shareholders’ equity (i.e. 12%).
-Alternatively, ROE can also be derived by dividing the firm’s dividend growth rate by its earnings retention rate (= 1 – dividend payout ratio).
+Return on Equity (ROE) is a measure of a company’s annual return (net income) divided by the value of its total shareholders’ equity, expressed as a percentage (i.e. 12%).
+Alternatively, ROE can also be derived by dividing the firm’s dividend growth rate by its earnings retention rate (1 – dividend payout ratio).

-Return on Equity is a two-part ratio in its derivation, because it brings together the income statement and the balance sheet when ofthe net income or profit is compared to the shareholders’ equity.
+Return on Equity is a two-part ratio in its derivation because it brings together the income statement and the balance sheet, where net income or profit is compared to the shareholders’ equity.
 The number represents the total return on equity capital and shows the firm’s ability to turn assets into profits.
 To put it another way, it measures the profits made for each dollar from shareholders’ equity.

 The following is the ROE’s equation:

 ROE = Net Income / Shareholder’s Equity

 ROE provides a simple metric for evaluating returns.
 By comparing a company’s ROE it to the industry’s average, something may be pinpointed about the company’s competitive advantage.
 ROE may also provide insight into how the management is using the financing from equity to grow the business.

 A sustainable and increasing ROE over time can mean a company is good at generating shareholder value because it knows how to reinvest its earnings wisely, so as to increase productivity and profits.
 In contrast, a declining ROE can mean that management is making poor decisions on reinvesting capital in unproductive assets.